-Nothing is more magical than a spectacle of thousands of lantern flying in the sky or floating on the water.
+Nothing is more magical than a spectacle of thousands of lanterns flying in the sky or floating on the water.
 The twinkling lights remind us of a beautiful dream which we all have at least once in our lifetime.

 When the rivers are filled to their fullest and the moon is at its brightest, it is the perfect time for Thai people to ‘make merit’.
 They will set their Loy Krathong off on the river, or light a paper lantern and release it to the sky after making a wish for good fortune.
 Being the former capital of Lanna Kingdom, it’s no surprise when the “Rose of North Thailand” holds the largest festival.

 Monks are releasing paper lanterns in the festival

 Lantern festival in Chiang Mai includes Yi Peng and Loy Krathong.
 Although some visitors misconceive they are two names of one event, actually, the two festivals are very much different.
 In Loy Krathong, people make small banana-leaf-baskets (Krathong), decorate them with lily flowers, candles, and incense sticks then float it to the river.
 Some people put a coin into their Krathong as an offering to the river spirits.
 Alongside the ceremony, there are also parades, fireworks, and other cultural activities.

 'Krathongs' are decorated nicely with colorful flowers, incenses, and candles

 While Loy Krathong happens in many destinations throughout the Kingdom of Thailand, the remarkable Yi Peng festival could be seen only in Chiang Mai.
 The lantern is made from a thin fabric, stretched over a thin bamboo frame.
 When the fuel or candle is lit, the hot air trapped inside will create a thrust to the lantern to float into the sky, brings with it all the bads, ills, and sins.
-Visitors can also join many interesting activities in the festival time, including lantern contest, beauty pageants, Krathong parades, local games, and traditional Lanna folk dance during the evenings of the 2nd and the 3rd of the festival.
+Visitors can also join many interesting activities in the festival time, including lantern contests, beauty pageants, Krathong parades, local games, and traditional Lanna folk dance during the evenings of the 2nd and the 3rd of the festival.

 - Tudung Kasethan Lanna (Lanna Meditation Sanctuary), which is at the back of Chiang Mai Mae Jo University.